Terms and Conditions of Sale

 “Affiliate” means, in relation to a party, any entity or person that Controls, is Controlled by, or is under common Control with that party.

-“Buyer” means the person(s), firm or company who purchases or orders Goods from Symphony
+“Buyer” the person(s), firm or company who orders Goods from Symphony

-“Claim form” means the current edition of the Symphony’s prescribed form for claims, obtainable from Symphony on request.
+“Claim form” means the current edition of the Symphony’s prescribed form for claims as made available by Symphony on request.

 “Confidential Information” means:

-- any information subsisting in, arising from or otherwise relating to any Additive or articles made using the Additive; and
+- any information subsisting in, arising from or otherwise relating to any Additive or articles made using the Additives; and

-“Contract” means any contract between Symphony and the Buyer for the sale and purchase of Goods which includes these Conditions or incorporates them by reference;
+“Contract” any contract between Symphony and the Buyer for the sale and purchase of Goods which includes these Conditions or incorporates them by reference.

 “Delivery” is the point at which title and risk in the Goods passes in accordance with the relevant INCOTERM

-“Goods” means Additive and any other goods (including any part or parts of them) supplied or to be supplied to the Buyer by Symphony pursuant to the Contract;
+“Goods” means Additive, Finished Products, and any other goods (including any part or parts of them) supplied or to be supplied to the Buyer by Symphony pursuant to the Contract.

 “Intellectual Property” means any patent, copyright, design right, trade mark or any other form of intellectual property right (whether registered or unregistered), any application (or the right to apply) for such intellectual property right, and any rights in relation to intellectual property rights and/or in relation to trade names, company names, domain names and any rights in respect of trade secrets and/or confidential information;

-“Order” means a written or oral request for the supply of Goods
+“Order” means a written request for the supply of Goods

 “Symphony” means Symphony Environmental Ltd

-“Writing” or “Written” includes faxes and signed pdf attachments to e-mails, but not transient messages such as SMS, Skype, or Messenger
+“Writing” or “Written” includes faxes and e-mails, but not transient messages such as SMS, Skype, text, WhatsApp, or Messenger

 2 APPLICATION OF TERMS

-2.1 Orders placed by the Buyer shall be deemed to be accepted by Symphony on these terms and Conditions when a written or e-mail acknowledgement is issued by Symphony stating that the Order is accepted, or Symphony sends the Goods to the Buyer or makes them available for collection by the Buyer.
+- Orders placed by the Buyer shall be deemed to be accepted by Symphony on these terms and Conditions when a written acknowledgement is issued by Symphony stating that the Order is accepted, or Symphony sends the Goods to the Buyer or makes them available for collection by the

-2.2 Notwithstanding anything else contained in these Conditions, it is the Buyer’s responsibility to ensure that the Goods are suitable for the Buyer’s intended purpose and that all requirements for registration and all other laws in the place of delivery, and in the place where the Goods are to be used, sold, or supplied, are complied with.
+- Notwithstanding anything contained in these Conditions, it is the Buyer’s responsibility to ensure that the Goods specified in the Order are suitable for the Buyer’s intended purpose and that all laws in the place of delivery, and in the place where the Goods are to be used, sold, or supplied, are complied

 3 PURCHASE PRICE & TERMS OF PAYMENT